joechiu/tcm/README.md

 TCM is an automation tool to control and manage the file tasks and store the processing info to the database for the further usages including reports, alerts and notifications.

-## Code
+## Language

 The main language is Perl for Sun UNIX and SQL for Oracle 9.x.

 ## Installation

-### 1. Run the sql script in the install directory which will create the tables required by TCM.
+#### 1. Run the sql script in the install directory which will create the tables required by TCM.
-### 2. Run the configure.pl in the install directory to deploy and generate the installation report.
+#### 2. Run the configure.pl in the install directory to deploy and generate the installation report.

 ## Configuration